davidry777/CS167/Labs/Lab1/CS167-Lab1-README.md

 **you	5**

 * (Q5) Does it run?
-Why or why not? **It does run, because it takes in the .txt files as proper parameters, which is why the program runs through Hadoop**
+Why or why not? **It does run, because it takes in the .txt files as proper arguments, which is why the program runs through Hadoop**